Test card numbers

 Ad hoc tests

-In addition to the Unit and Certification test scripts in your software development kit (SDK), Clover has established functionality that allows you to create your own test cases.
-The following test card examples are provided for this purpose and should only be used with the Test Merchants generated as part of their developer account in the Clover sandbox environment.
+In addition to the Unit and Certification test scripts in your software development kit (SDK), Clover lets you create test cases.
+Use the following test card details to create test cases that you can use with your test merchants accounts in the Clover sandbox environment.

 PIN Debit4017779991113335